jacobmmorgan/School-Notes/Untitled.md

 The tsr and crescent shall not be worn by every man but only by him who is worthy to wear it he must be a gentleman a man of honor and courage a man of zeal yet humble he must be an intelligent man a man of truth he must tamper action with wisdom and above all walk in the light of god

-The star and crescent shall not be worn by every man but only by him who is worthy to wear it he must be a gentleman a man of honor a courage a man of zeal yet humble he must be an intelligent man a man
+The star and crescent shall not be worn by every man but only by him who is worthy to wear it he must be a gentleman a man of honor a courage a man of zeal yet humble he must be an intelligent man a man of truth he must tamper action with wisdom and above all walk in the light of god